elixir-sqlite/sqlite_ecto2/README.md

 ## Help Wanted!

-If you are willing to live on the bleeding edge, I would welcome any assistance in getting `sqlite_ecto2` to a production quality 2.0.0 release.
+I would welcome any assistance in improving `sqlite_ecto2`.
 Some specific areas of concern:

 **Documentation:**

 * Newcomers, especially: I'd like feedback on the getting started content.
 What works and what is confusing?
 How can we make adopting this library more intuitive?
 * I'd like to have at least one public example application.
-* Review `@moduledoc` and `@doc` comments for accuracy.
 * Add a more formal contribution guide, similar to the one from Ecto.

 **Code quality:**